dshea89/HRLPlus/README.md

 **HRL** is a counterexample to this trend, in which the code had been made available prior.
 Over time, however, the pages hosting these projects have disappeared, only accessible in some form via the Internet Archive Wayback Machine, and even then with only limited success.

 This repository seeks to provide a stable location for this large-scale project.
 As this code is built off of decompiled class files from a prior build of HRL, local variable names and comments have been lost.
-In the near future, more documentation will be provided in the way of features offered and how to use each, and hopefully extensions to supported theorem provers like Coq and Isabelle on top of the currently supported Otter and Mace.
+In the near future, more documentation will be provided in the way of features offered and how to use each, and hopefully extensions to supported theorem provers like Coq and HOL Light on top of the currently supported provers.

 ## How to Use